The majority of your visitors and a few of your repeat customers rely on your homepage to decide whether to buy from you.

 Another great way to build trust is by showcasing your product and/or service in action.
 When your visitor sees a large group of people already using your brand, they are more likely to make a purchase.

-The outdoor accessories brand, Fjällräven nails this by flaunting their #NatureisWaiting campaign on their homepage.
+This outdoor accessories brand nails the technique by flaunting their #NatureisWaiting campaign on their homepage.

 They not only show how professionals are already using their products but also urge their visitors to share their experience, creating a healthy social proof cycle.